Learning Stochastic Closures Using Ensemble Kalman Inversion

 We will seek a stochastic closure for the slow variables $\{x_k\}$ encapsulating systematic deviations from, and random fluctuations around, this simple balance:

-Using data from \eqref{eq:l96} we will fit a parameterized $\psi(\cdot)$ and the noise level $\sigma.$ \end{example}
+Using data from \eqref{eq:l96}, we will fit a parameterized $\psi(\cdot)$ and the noise level $\sigma.$ \end{example}

-\begin{example}[El Ni\~no–Southern Oscillation (ENSO)] ENSO \citep[see, e.g.,][]{ENSO} is a well-documented phenomenon which describes recurring pattern changes in central and eastern tropical Pacific Ocean temperatures.
-Figure~\ref{fig:ENSO-data} (time-series and histogram) shows the true sea surface temperature (SST) data (mean value has been removed) from year 1870 to 2019.
-It is postulated that the mechanism of ENSO can be illustrated by a delayed oscillator model with two time delays determined by properties of the SST in the central tropical Pacific Ocean.
-Specifically, the two time delays correspond to the eastward traveling Kelvin wave and the westward traveling Rossby wave (which also becomes an eastward traveling Kelvin wave after being reflected by the western coastline of Pacific Ocean)~\citep[see, e.g.,][]{tziperman1994nino}.
-Thus the time delays can be viewed as known and estimated quantitatively from the corresponding wave speed.
+\begin{example}[El Ni\~no–Southern Oscillation] The El Ni\~no–Southern Oscillation (ENSO) \citep[see, e.g.,][]{ENSO} is a well-documented phenomenon, which describes irregularly recurring changes in central and eastern tropical Pacific Ocean temperatures.
+Figure~\ref{fig:ENSO-data} (time-series and histogram) shows Pacific sea surface temperature (SST) data (mean value has been removed) for years 1870 to 2019.
+The temperature data are averaged within 5S-5N and 170-120W, a region known as Ni\~no 3.4.
+It is postulated that the mechanism of ENSO can be illustrated by a delayed oscillator model with two time delays determined by properties of the dynamics of the central tropical Pacific Ocean.
+Specifically, the two time delays are often interpreted as associated with an eastward traveling Kelvin wave and a westward traveling Rossby wave (which also becomes an eastward traveling Kelvin wave after being reflected by the western coastline)~\citep[see, e.g.,][]{tziperman1994nino}.
+Thus, the time delays can be viewed as known and estimated quantitatively from the corresponding wave speeds.

-The aim is to fit a stochastic delay differential equation (SDDE) \citep[see, e.g.,][]{buckwar2000introduction,erneux2009applied} to the ENSO data shown in Figure~\ref{fig:ENSO-data} (time-series and histogram).
-To be concrete we will fit a model of the following form:
+The aim is to fit a stochastic delay differential equation (SDDE) \citep[see, e.g.,][]{buckwar2000introduction,erneux2009applied} to the ENSO data shown in Fig.~\ref{fig:ENSO-data} (time-series and histogram).
+To be concrete, we will fit a model of the following form \citep{tziperman1998locking}:

 Here delay $\tau_1$ represents the effect of the eastward traveling Kelvin wave, and delay $\tau_2$ represents the effect of the westward traveling Rossby wave.
-Since good estimates for $\tau_1$ and $\tau_2$ exist, we will simply fit the four parameters $a,b,c,\sigma$ to data from the left-hand panel in Figure~\ref{fig:ENSO-data}.
+Since good estimates for $\tau_1$ (1.15 months) and $\tau_2$ (5.75 months) exist, we will simply fit the four parameters $a,b,c,\sigma$ to time-averaged data computed from the time-series shown in the left-hand panel in Fig.~\ref{fig:ENSO-data}.

 \end{example}